Real-Time Dam Levels

 Water Level Analysis

-Storage levels at Copeton are within moderate seasonal bounds.
-Sitting at 61.1%, the total stored volume is 1,361 GL.
+Copeton is currently exhibiting average water retention levels.
+Sitting at 60.8%, the total stored volume is 1,361 GL.
 While adequate, continuous monitoring is standard procedure for this catchment.

 Agricultural & Economic Significance

 Beyond standard municipal supply, Copeton is a vital asset for the regional agricultural economy in New South Wales.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context